-The greater part of really important legislation is at present for the benefit of the great corporate and moneyed interests.
+The greater part of really important legislation up to the present time has been for the benefit of the great corporate and moneyed interests.
 Henceforth the greater part of it must be for the people - the great common people that has made this, and every country, and upon whose welfare ultimately all depends.
-We shall have the management of the nation's affairs in our own hands just as securely and just as guickly as we really so elect.
+We shall have the management of the nation's affairs in our own hands just as securely and just as quickly as we really so elect.
 There must be more of the people's men in our municipal, our state, and our national assemblies.
-A rich operator in Robert Owen's time, held, in connection with his fellows, that they could not afford to dispense with child labour because that would drive business out of England.
-The "maudlin sentimentalism of those who knew neither business nor human nature," they pronounced all legal interference with child labour.
-Yet he, according to his own admission, had been making in the cotton business 200 per cent in yearly profits.
-So the cries will go up today when the people begin to redeem the country and its resources for their own common use.
+A rich operator in Robert Owen's time, held, in connection with his fellows, that they could not afford to dispense with child labor because that would drive business out of England.
+The "maudlin sentimentalism of those who knew neither business human nature," they pronounced all legal interference with child labor.
+Yet he. according to his own admission, had been making in the cotton business 200 percent in yearly profits.
+So the cries will go tip today when the people begin to redeem the country and its resources for their own common use.
 The slightest movement that aims at checking the enormous profits that are being reaped from the resources that should belong to the people in common, is even now being met with that same cry.
-The number of labour disturbances during the past few years and today is in part, and among other things, the measure of dissatisfaction with the present monopolistic system.
-It does not bring justice to labour.
+The number of labor disturbances during the past few years and today is in part, and among other things, the measure of dissatisfaction with the present monopolistic system.
+It does not bring justice to labor.
 This, all thinking and right-feeling men are realizing, and realizing all too keenly.